scditta/restaurant-ordering-system-frontend/README.md

 However, to ensure consistency throughout the source code, keep these rules in mind as you are working:
 - Ensure to push your code in a seperate branch and wait for the pull request to be reviewed by the team members.
 - Create issues for any changes and enhancements that you wish to make.
 Discuss things transparently and get feedback.
-- follow the rules contained in [Google's JavaScript Style Guide][js-style-guide] with your code
+- follow the rules contained in [Google's JavaScript Style Guide](https://google.github.io/styleguide/javascriptguide.xml) with your code
 - Commit your changes using a descriptive commit message